noonnightstorm/angular-auto-textarea/README.md

 #Params

 width : the width of the textarea <br />
-height : the width of the height <br />
+height : the height of the textarea <br />
 on-keydown : the callback of keydown <br />